agnwinds/python/docs/sphinx/source/banding.rst

     temperature of hottest radiation source, but is at least 115 Angstroms - twice that of the Helium edge.

-.. todo :: more detailed description of the different bands

 T_star
 ------